 61. Flex your inner frugal with these free experiences.

 62. Dress up and join in the Whitsunday Fun Race, part of the Airlie Beach Race Week finale every August.

-64. For less than the cost of your takeaway coffee, learn the history of this sugarcane and cattle town at the Proserpine Historical Museum.
+64. For less than the cost of a coffee, learn the history of this sugarcane and cattle town at the Proserpine Historical Museum.